russelldavies/coph/README.rst

 Note that coph uses TLS so your client must connect using the 'https' scheme.
 Every time coph starts, it generates a self-signed certificate.

-If you make an authenticated GET request, you'll see printing stats.
+If you make an authenticated GET request to */stats*, you'll see stats relating to the number of print jobs submitted.

+An unauthenticated GET request to the root path, */*, is permissible and just returns *coph*.
+Its main use is for health check polling.